kkipngenokoech/curated-projects/rust/README.md

 to print out you use println! - this is standard output. we end statements with semicolons.

+to run a`.rs` file you need to first get a compiled version of it...thats you `rustc name-of-your-project`, then it will give you it's brinary in which now you can run it.

 ## CARGO

 to build new rust programs -  use `cargo new name_of_your_project`.